gliderlabs/registrator/README.md

 Service registry bridge for Docker

 Registrator listens for Docker events and register/deregisters services for containers based on published ports and metadata from the container environment.
-Registrator supports pluggable service registries, which currently includes Consul and Etcd.
+Registrator supports pluggable service registries, which currently includes [Consul](http://www.consul.io/) and [etcd](https://github.com/coreos/etcd).

 By default, it can register services without any user-defined metadata.
 This means it works with *any* container, but allows the container author or Docker operator to override/customize the service definitions.

 ## Starting Registrator

 Registrator assumes the default Docker socket at `file:///var/run/docker.sock` or you can override it with `DOCKER_HOST`.
-The only argument is a registry URI, which is described in the next section.
+The only argument is a registry URI, which specifies and configures the registry backend to use.

 	$ registrator <registry-uri>